 The Lethbridge Police Service will not accept - printed bank statement from applicant’s bank date stamped by a teller, screen shots/captures of banking information (including a teller stamp).

-Standard processing time is approximately 3 business weeks and is subject to change without notice.
+Standard processing time may range from 3 to 7 business weeks depending on volume and is subject to change without notice.
 This time period may also vary if identity confirmation is required.
 All applications will be processed in order of the date the application was received in good order.
 Upon completion, a certificate/letter will be mailed to the applicant with the results from the application.
 The Lethbridge Police Service will not email or fax copies of issued certificates.

 Police Information Unit